PDrifting/CBookDraft/book.markdown

 OS/2
 ```

-Generally most architectures and operating systems are moving exclusively towards Little-Endianness.
+Generally, most architectures and operating systems are moving exclusively towards Little-Endianness.
 Neither of the above tables should be considered complete or exhaustive, but are provided merely to show examples that there are different circumstances where you should be considering how you think about data storage on your given platform.
 There are cases where networking protocols, specifically TCP come to mind that are Big-Endian.
-For the time being we'll cover a few more basics of pointers showing how we might take Endianness into consideration.
+For the time being, we'll cover a few more basics of pointers showing how we might consider Endianness.
 Future examples of code will generally ignore Endianess unless specifically required.

 ## Part 5: Using sizeof()

 As we expand into our understanding of pointers and memory, there is a useful Operator called sizeof.
 It is calculated during compile time and will result in the compiler returning a value that will be representative of the size in bytes of the things you requested the sizeof.

-#### Example 1:
+#### Example 33:
-Basic program with output, showing the use of sizeof, a brief introduction to padding and working with addresses, an introduction malloc, also free, and the basic use of main.
+Basic program with output.

+1. showing the use of sizeof
+2. a brief introduction to padding and working with addresses
+3. introduction malloc, also free
+4. the basic use of main.

 ```
 #include <stdio.h>